Raynhardt-Van-Zyl/Epimed_test_Directory_Rust/README.md

 - **User Interaction Learning**: Adaptive measurement scheduling based on learned user interaction patterns
 - **Emergency Power Reserves**: Reserved battery capacity management for critical medical device functions
 - **Wireless Power Transfer Ready**: Hardware preparation for future wireless charging capabilities

+## VL53L4CD Rust Driver (`vl53l4cd.rs`)

+This section outlines the plan for porting the VL53L4CD C++ library to a Rust driver (`vl53l4cd.rs`).
+The new driver will be integrated into the `src/main.rs` application and will provide a safe and idiomatic Rust interface for the sensor.

+### Key Components to Port

+The following components from the C++ library will be ported to Rust:

+- **Structs and Enums**: All necessary data structures, such as `VL53L4CD_Result_t` and error enums, will be redefined in Rust to ensure type safety and clarity.
+- **Core Functions**: The essential functions for sensor interaction will be ported, including:
+    - `VL53L4CD_SensorInit()`: Initializes the sensor.
+    - `VL53L4CD_StartRanging()`: Begins a ranging session.
+    - `VL53L4CD_StopRanging()`: Halts the ranging session.
+    - `VL53L4CD_CheckForDataReady()`: Checks if new data is available.
+    - `VL53L4CD_GetResult()`: Retrieves the measurement results.
+    - `VL53L4CD_ClearInterrupt()`: Clears the sensor's interrupt flag.
+- **I2C Communication**: The platform-specific I2C functions (`VL53L4CD_I2CRead`, `VL53L4CD_I2CWrite`, etc.) will be re-implemented using the `embassy-nrf/i2c` module to ensure compatibility with the nRF52840.

+### Implementation Plan

+1.  **Create `vl53l4cd.rs`**: A new file will be created in the `src` directory to house the Rust driver.
+2.  **Define Data Structures**: All C++ structs and enums will be translated into their Rust equivalents.
+3.  **Implement the `VL53L4CD` Struct**: A `VL53L4CD` struct will be created to manage the sensor's state and provide a clean interface for the driver's functions.
+4.  **Port Core Functions**: Each of the core C++ functions will be ported to Rust, ensuring that they are both safe and idiomatic.
+5.  **Integrate with `main.rs`**: The new driver will be integrated into the main application, replacing the existing placeholder logic.

+By following this plan, we will create a robust and reliable Rust driver for the VL53L4CD sensor, enabling us to fully leverage its capabilities in the EpiMed device.

 ## Contributing